Vicky Pattison: Geordie Shore

 In the fifth series, Pattison calls off her engagement with Guarnaccio and ultimately ends the relationship.
 Guarnaccio later decided to leave the show following the break-up.
 In December 2013, she released her own fitness DVD entitled Vicky's 7 Day Slim.
-Before the beginning of the ninth series, she announced that it would be her last, making her final appearance during the series' finale.
+Before the beginning of the ninth series, she announced that it would be her last, making her final appearance during the series's finale.